greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

     ALTER ROLE gpcluster2_users RESOURCE GROUP rg_gpcluster2_users;
     ```

-    When cluster 2 is configured as described below, this resource group manages the local resources on cluster 1 used by all queries that are initiated by cluster 2 `greenplum_fdw` users.
+    When you configure the remote cluster as described below, the `rg_gpcluster2_users` resource group manages the resources used by all queries that are initiated by `gpcluster2_users`.

-(Initiating) cluster 2 configuration:
+Local cluster (2) configuration:

-1. Create a dedicated resource group for local `greenplum_fdw` users, and assign this resource group to those roles that will initiate `greenplum_fdw` queries.
-For example:

-    ```
-    CREATE RESOURCE GROUP rg_greenplum_fdw with (concurrency=4, cpu_max_percent=30);
-    ALTER ROLE greenplum_fdw_user1 RESOURCE GROUP rg_greenplum_fdw;
-    ALTER ROLE greenplum_fdw_user2 RESOURCE GROUP rg_greenplum_fdw;
-    ```

-    This resource group manages the local resources on cluster 2 used by all queries that are initiated by local `greenplum_fdw` users.

-1. Create a `greenplum_fdw` foreign server to access cluster 1.
+1. Create a `greenplum_fdw` foreign server to access the remote cluster.
 For example, to create a server named `gpc1_testdb` that accesses the `testdb` database:

     ```
     CREATE SERVER gpc1_testdb FOREIGN DATA WRAPPER greenplum_fdw OPTIONS (host 'gpc1_coordinator', port '5432', dbname 'testdb', mpp_execute 'all segments', );
     ```

-1. Map all local users of the `greenplum_fdw` foreign server to the remote role.
-For example, to map users of the `gpc1_testdb` server on cluster 1 to the `gpcluster2_users` role on cluster 2:
+1. Map local users of the `greenplum_fdw` foreign server to the remote role.
+For example, to map specific users of the `gpc1_testdb` server on the local cluster to the `gpcluster2_users` role on the remote cluster:

     ```
+    CREATE USER MAPPING FOR greenplum_fdw_user1 SERVER gpc1_testdb OPTIONS (user ‘gpcluster2_users’, password ‘changeme’);
-    CREATE USER MAPPING FOR CURRENT_USER SERVER gpc1_testdb OPTIONS (user ‘gpcluster2_users’, password ‘changeme’);
+    CREATE USER MAPPING FOR greenplum_fdw_user2 SERVER gpc1_testdb OPTIONS (user ‘gpcluster2_users’, password ‘changeme’);
     ```

-1. Create a foreign table referencing cluster 1.
-For example to create a foreign table that references a table named `t1` on cluster 1:
+1. Create a foreign table referencing a table on the remote cluster.
+For example to create a foreign table that references table `t1` on the remote cluster:

     ```
     CREATE FOREIGN TABLE table_on_cluster1 ( tc1 int )